Brownsville man imprisoned for exploiting 4-year-old boy - NewsBreak

 When authorities contacted Gomez, he admitted to enticing a 4-year-old boy to perform a sexual act on him.

-The incidents took place in June 2020, according to court records.Two arrested in connection to father son, double-homicide
+The incidents took place in June 2020, according to court records.High winds hamper search for Twin Buttes drowning victim

 The victim’s mother testified in court about the pain and sadness brought on by Gomez’s abuse.

 Gomez pleaded not guilty to the charge initially.
-However, in October 2021 he pleaded guilty to the charge.Mission murder suspect pleads not guilty to fatal shooting
+However, in October 2021 he pleaded guilty to the charge.Was this month’s rainfall enough to bring us out of drought conditions?

 Gomez was sentenced on Wednesday and will serve 30 years of supervised release upon the end of his 16-year prison sentence.
 He will also be required to register as a sex offender.